Published

 Study Design

-This research employs a mixed-method approach by combining qualitative and quantitative cross-sectional design.
+This research employs a mixed-method approach by combining qualitative and quantitative studies.
+The quantitative approach follows a cross-sectional study design.
 The quantitative part of this research is a large-scale survey to measure depression, anxiety, and burnout, capture general and health-related stressors, and infer the presence of state resilience.
-The qualitative part of this research comprises of focus-group discussion and semi-structured in-depth interview with community leaders.
+The qualitative approach follows a phenomenology study design.
+The qualitative part of this research comprises of focus-group discussion and semi-structured in-depth interview with key-opinion leaders.

 Location and Time